Finland–Russia relations: 1992–2022

 Finland's relations with Russia were functional in the 2000s.
-President Tarja Halonen received Presidents Vladimir Putin and Dmitry Medvedev in Finland.
+President Tarja Halonen received presidents Putin and Medvedev in Finland.
 Halonen made reciprocal visits to Russia.
 Halonen visited Russia 27 times during her presidency.
 Finnish major corporations as well as small and medium-sized enterprises found the Russian market.
 Finland imported raw materials and energy from Russia.
 Russian tourism in Finland increased, and many Russians purchased holiday homes in Finland.
 A high-speed Allegro train connection was built between Helsinki and Saint Petersburg.
 In 2011, the border was crossed ten million times.

-Sauli Niinistö became President of Finland in 2012.
+In March 2012, Sauli Niinistö became President of Finland.
 He established functional relations with President Putin.
-In 2014, Russia annexed the Crimean Peninsula from Ukraine.
+In March 2014, Russia annexed the Crimean Peninsula from Ukraine.
 The European Union imposed economic sanctions against Russia, which Finland adhered to.
 The EU sanctions were limited in scope, and as a result, Finland's economic relations with Russia largely remained unchanged.
 Trade between Finland and Russia had already declined from its peak in 2008, a downward trend driven by the global financial crisis, the fall in oil prices, the weakening of the ruble, and the EU sanctions.

 Presidents Donald Trump, Vladimir Putin, and Sauli Niinistö in Helsinki in 2018.

 President Niinistö's guiding principle in foreign policy became the so-called policy of stability, through which he sought to improve relations between the West and Russia.
-An example of this was the meeting between U.S. President Donald Trump and President Putin at the 2018 Russia–United States Summit.
+An example of this was the meeting between U.S. President Trump and President Putin at the 2018 Russia–United States Summit.

-In August 2019, President Vladimir Putin paid a working visit to Finland, during which President Sauli Niinistö hosted a dinner for Putin and his entourage at Suomenlinna.
+In August 2019, President Putin paid a working visit to Finland, during which President Niinistö hosted a dinner for Putin and his entourage at Suomenlinna.

-The most recent meeting between the Presidents of Finland and Russia to date took place in Moscow in October 2021.
+In October 2021, the presidents of Finland and Russia met in Moscow.
 The hiatus of several years was the result of the COVID-19 pandemic.
 At the time of the meeting, Moscow was experiencing a significant surge in new infections.
-The Presidents discussed Arctic cooperation and the restoration of the Allegro train service, which had been suspended due to the pandemic.
+The presidents discussed Arctic cooperation and the restoration of the Allegro train service, which had been suspended due to the pandemic.